 The following are summaries of the terms of certain material agreements, which will be filed as exhibits to the registration statement of which this prospectus is a part.
-The summaries include a summary of the Transaction Implementation Agreement entered into between us and MNK, and which will govern the separation of our business from MNK and provides a framework for our relationship with MNK after the Reorganization Transactions.
+The summaries include a summary of the Redomiciliation Agreement to be entered into between us and MNK, which will govern the separation of our business from MNK and provides a framework for our relationship with MNK after the Reorganization Transactions.
 For more information, see "The Reorganization Transactions."